 Can anyone vote by mail?

 Yes, any registered voter in Flagler County can request a mail ballot.
 According to Federal law, ballots for overseas citizens and our military service members are mailed 45 days prior to an election.
 All other ballots are mailed up to 40 days prior to an election.
 Voted ballots can be returned any time prior to Election Day at 7:00 P.M.

 How do you verify a voter's identity when they vote by mail?

 In order to vote by mail, a citizen must be registered to vote and provide ID at the time of registering.
 If no ID is provided, the voter must return a copy of their ID along with their balloting materials and complete an affidavit.
 In order for a mail ballot to be counted, the signature on the returned voter’s certificate must match the signature on file.
 Each one of the thousands of mail ballot envelope signatures are reviewed by trained Elections Office staff, a process which takes many hours.
-In the most recent election, we reviewed over 16,000 signatures.
+In the 2020 General Election, we reviewed every single one of the 31,000+ signatures.
 If there is a difference, the ballot is escalated for review by two other staff members.
 A voter whose ballot signature is missing or does not match is contacted by mail, phone and/or email immediately and instructed to complete an affidavit.
 They must provide photo ID to “cure” the signature difference.
 If the ballot return envelope is not signed, the ballot cannot be counted unless the same affidavit and ID are provided.

 How do you ensure a voter’s ballot is kept secret?